kemalcr/kemal-cache/README.md

 use Kemal::Cache::Handler.new(config)
 ```

-You can also build a Redis store from an environment variable:
+You can also build it from an environment variable:

 ```crystal
 store = Kemal::Cache::RedisStore.from_env("REDIS_URL")
 config = Kemal::Cache::Config.new(store: store)
 ```

-`RedisStore#clear` removes namespaced keys with Redis `SCAN`, so it avoids the blocking behavior of `KEYS` on large datasets.
+`RedisStore#clear` removes namespaced keys using Redis `SCAN`, which avoids the blocking behavior of `KEYS` on large datasets.

 ### Custom Stores

-Create a custom store by inheriting from `Kemal::Cache::Store`:
+Build your own store by inheriting from `Kemal::Cache::Store`:

 ```crystal
 class CustomStore < Kemal::Cache::Store